equinix-labs/terraform-equinix-metal-eks-anywhere/examples/lab/README.md

   ./replace.sh email@address.here
   ```

   When building a large lab, you may need to replace several environments.
 Identify and taint all of the failed environments using this script and then run `terraform apply`.
+Keep in mind that the replaced nodes will need to catch up to the existing nodes.
+It may be preferable to create a separate "lab" Terraform directory and move the failed environments from the old CSV to a CSV in that folder.

   If you inadvertantly mark the wrong resources, rerun the command with "untaint" at the end of the command (`./replace email@address.here untaint`).
 Participants will need to check their email and accept a new invitation to the project as the old project will be deleted.

   To prevent sending invitations until all environments have been successfully created, set the variable `send_invites` to `false` until ready, then set the variable to `true` and run `terraform apply` to only send out the invitations.
 This can also be used to reduce the window of time participants have access to the environment.